RUTHRAN-SEC/AWS-Cloud-Engineer-Lab/README.md

 # AWS Cloud Engineer Daily Lab

-This repository is a running portfolio of hands-on AWS Cloud Engineering labs, documented day by day.
+This repository is a running portfolio of hands on AWS Cloud Engineering labs, documented day by day.

 Each day represents a real-world ticket scenario: securing an account, configuring access control, deploying infrastructure, troubleshooting, and applying cloud security best practices the kind of work a junior Cloud Engineer would actually be assigned.